sirkyven/flagpicker_submission/README.md

 http://localhost:8080/flags/country/{name}
 example : http://localhost:8080/flags/country/india

-Actutor to see the metrics and admin uri http://localhost:8080/actuator
+Actutor to see the metrics and admin uri (bonus) http://localhost:8080/actuator

+to see the stats (bonus)
+http:localhost:8080/flags/status-metric

 ```